 It’s important to take your child’s complaints seriously.
 If bullying happens at school inform the school.
 Report bullying that happens after school and off school property to the police.
 The police take these concerns seriously and may visit your home to talk with both you and your child or teen.
 They may offer their own suggestions on how to avoid being bullied.

 If you and your family are struggling in helping your child or teen cope with bullying it’s important to know you are NOT ALONE!
 Many families struggle with how to help their child overcoming school yard bullying.
-Do reach out for help and speak with Greg or Kelly who are our child and youth therapists here at Family-Therapy.
+Do reach out for help and speak with one of our child and youth therapists here at Family-Therapy.